kdmukai/waxbadges/README.md

 ## Running locally
-If you want to directly interact with the smart contract on your local blockchain, there are quite a number of manual steps.
+If you want to directly interact with the smart contract on your local blockchain, there are a number of manual steps.
 But aside from being not super user-friendly, it's more or less straightforward:

-Start kleos and nodeos:
+Start keos and nodeos:
 ```
 keosd &
 nodeos -e -p eosio \